 2. The City Council shall meet within the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
 The election returns must then be sealed and kept by the City Clerk for 22 months, and no person may have access to them except on order of a court of competent jurisdiction or by order of the City Council.

 3. The City Clerk, under his or her hand and official seal, shall issue a certificate of election to each person elected.
-Except as otherwise provided in subsection 3 of section 5.020, the officers elected shall qualify and enter upon the discharge of their respective duties at the first regular City Council meeting next succeeding the meeting at which the canvass of the returns of the election is made.
+The officers elected shall qualify and enter upon the discharge of their respective duties at the first regular City Council meeting next succeeding the meeting at which the canvass of the returns of the election is made.